 F) IME 664, Engineering Management

 A) If you want credit for a co-op or internship NOT through the co-op office, then your department chair must sign the form.
+Update for Spring 2015: All 2020 co-op forms must be signed by the co-op office.

 A) Simply submit the 2020 approval form with your signature and give to the engineering student records office.
 The student records office will confirm the minor (or second major).